vickyhella/vickyhella.github.io/blog/2022-10-17-useful-github-phrases.md

 ## Overview

-This post records some useful words/phrases that we can use when collaborating on GitHub.
+This post collects some useful words/phrases for collaborating on GitHub.

 ### Nit